 Hotel Hot Spots

-The highest, open-air rooftop bar in the city, 54thirtyRooftop (meaning 5,430 feet above sea level), is located at the brand new Le Méridien Downtown Denver.
+The highest, open-air rooftop bar in the city, 54thirtyRooftop (meaning 5,430 feet above sea level), is located at the brand new Le Méridien Denver Downtown.
 On the Elevated Cocktails list are taste sensations like Bubby Bees Knees, 5430 Whiskey Ginger and Key Lime Fizz.
 The beers are Front Range fresh, and there’s a good selection of Denver-crafted spirits and a varied wine list.
 Snacks and bites are far from ho-hum with options like Habanero Popcorn, Cheese Monkey Bread and Spicy Shrimp Lettuce Cups.
 54ThirtyRooftop Bar will be closing for the winter season.
-Check this new hot spot out in Spring 2018.

-The contemporary vibe that the ART, a hotel is know for spills over onto FIRE Terrace, the fourth-floor patio overlooking the Gold Triangle Creative District and Broadway Street.
+The contemporary vibe that The ART Hotel Denver, Curio Collection by Hilton is known for spills over onto FIRE Terrace, the fourth-floor patio overlooking the Gold Triangle Creative District and Broadway Street.
 The fire pit itself is a work of art, complemented by lounge seating and cheery red umbrellas.
-Expect new American interpretations on classic craft cocktails, live entertainment on occasion, and tasteful nibbles such as bison and Colorado lamb sliders during “social hour” from 3 – 6 p.m.
+Expect new American interpretations on classic craft cocktails, live entertainment on occasion, and tasteful nibbles such as bison and Colorado lamb sliders during “social hour” from 3–6 p.m.

 Housed in the old Storz Garage at the corner of 17th Street and Pennsylvania in Denver’s Uptown neighborhood, Ace Eat Serve has an industrial look yet playful atmosphere that serves as a backdrop for a Ping-Pong hall, dining room serving Asian-style comfort food, and bar with garage doors that bring the outdoors in.
 The outdoor patio has bar seating, picnic tables and two custom concrete Ping-Pong tables.
 Check out the Happy Go Lucky Menu served until 6 p.m. daily.